Guardian ad Litem Explained

 - Both parents cooperate and keep the focus on the child

-- One parent tries to manipulate or speak poorly about the other (which often backfires)
+- One parent tries to manipulate the child or speak poorly about the other parent

 Do I Have to Agree to a GAL Being Appointed?

-It’s a double-edged sword: a GAL brings scrutiny to both households.
-However, in the right situations, it can provide a level of clarity and fairness that might not otherwise exist.
+It can be a double-edged sword: a GAL brings scrutiny to both households.
+In the right situation, however, that scrutiny can provide clarity and fairness that might not otherwise exist.

 How Much Does It Cost, and Who Pays?

-That depends on the county and the GAL appointed to the case.
-Some are volunteer-based; others are paid professionals.
-The court may order the parents to split the cost or assign it to one party.
-In some cases, especially when financial hardship is shown, the court may absorb the cost.
+The cost depends on the county and the GAL appointed to the case.
+Some GALs are volunteer-based, while others are paid professionals.
+The court may order the parents to split the cost, assign the cost to one party, or handle it differently depending on the circumstances.

 How Should I Prepare for a GAL Evaluation?